Have You Visited Daytona Beach Lately?

 Daytona Beach is becoming a major player in the art and culture world.
 The Museum of Arts & Sciences is an affiliate of the Smithsonian Institute.
 MOAS houses a planetarium, children’s museum, train and railroad station exhibit, and a giant ground sloth that is 13 feet tall.
 An extensive amount of Coca-Cola memorabilia from the Root Family’s collection is on display (the inventors of the Coke bottle).
 Other noteworthy items are the Cuban collection, Chinese art, and popular Americana displays.
 Visitors can enjoy free WIFI.

 Right around the corner is the Cici & Hyatt Brown Museum.
-This one of a kind gallery offers a beautifully displayed collection of Florida themed paintings, all from the Hyatt’s private collection.
+This one-of-a-kind gallery offers a beautifully displayed collection of Florida themed paintings, all from the Hyatt’s private collection.
 A permanent exhibit can be found in the Main Entrance Hall while six changing galleries lie inside the museum and upstairs.
 One changing gallery focuses on Florida weather.
-HoneyBaked Ham is the onsite restaurant so you can dine during your visit as well.

 Downtown Daytona Beach